RaulPPelaez/Naga_KeypadMapper/README.md

 ## Autorun

-Since autorun is a bit complicated for all the distros you can simply add nagastart.desktop or a script executing naga -start to your startup folder/configuration.
+Since autorun is a bit complicated for all the distros you can simply add nagastart.desktop or a script executing naga start to your startup folder/configuration.
 (Might have to run chmod +x on the .desktop)

 If you ever were to login as root then unlog and log as another user the daemon might ask you for your password to kill the rooted daemon.
 If the device still doesn't work after root access, unplugging and replugging the device then starting the daemon will surely work.